 • The project is anticipated to support approximately 2,000 permanent jobs at full build-out, along with thousands of construction jobs over a multi-year phased build period.

 • Projected revenues to Box Elder County are estimated to be $30 million annually in the initial phases and $108 million annually at full build-out, with the County retaining full discretion over remaining funds after municipal services are covered.
+For context, the Box Elder County approved 2025 total budget was $76.3 million.

 • Development will proceed in phases over multiple years and decades, with continued planning, infrastructure coordination, state regulatory permitting, and community engagement.
 A Design Review Committee — represented largely by Box Elder County expert staff and a local landowner — will oversee site-level design.
 Its meetings will be public.